Quantum-Creative-Group/quantum_nodes/README.md

   → When the installation is finished, enter: `conda activate blender`<br>

   * Link the *Anaconda* environment to *Blender*:<br>
-  If you have installed *Anaconda* with the default parameters as we did in this tutorial, your conda env’ should be installed here : `~/anaconda3/envs/blender/`<br>
+  If you have installed *Anaconda* with the default parameters, as we did in this tutorial, your conda env’ should be installed here: `~/anaconda3/envs/blender/`<br>
-  → Enter in the terminal (replace with your custom path) : `sudo ln -s ~/anaconda3/envs/blender/ python`<br>
+  → Enter in the terminal (replace with your custom path): `sudo ln -s ~/anaconda3/envs/blender/ python`<br>
   This creates a junction between the python folder in the *Blender* files and the folder in the *Anaconda* environments files.<br>

   * Install the needed python packages for *Quantum Nodes*: